Jump to recipe →

 • In a saute pan, heat the butter over medium heat until hot.
 Add the onions and cook until soft, about 5 minutes.
 Set aside to cool.

-• In a large mixing bowl, add the ground beef and pork, breadcrumbs, yolks, salt, pepper, and nutmeg.
+• In a large mixing bowl, add the onions, ground beef and pork, breadcrumbs, yolks, salt, pepper, and nutmeg.
 Mix thoroughly with your (clean) hands until well mixed and combined.
 Roll into 1 ½” meatballs and set aside.
 You should end up with 20-25.

 • In a large saute pan, heat the oil until hot.
 Add the meatballs, in batches, and cook on all sides until browned, about 6-7 minutes.
 Remove to a baking sheet lined with paper towels to drain.
 Repeat until finished.